Here are helpful tips to enhance your videoconferencing experience. For further information, please call 845-574-4593.

-- In rare occasion there may be problems with the connection or equipment.
+- On rare occasions there may be problems with the connection or equipment.
 Alternate plans are advisable.
-In other words, have a back up plan for your meeting or class!
+In other words, have a backup plan for your meeting or class!

-- If you already have presentation material prepared which might not be legible on the far end you can always fax a copy to the far end rooms before the meeting.
+- If you already have presentation material prepared that might not be legible on the far end (the remote site), you can always fax a copy to the far-end rooms before the meeting.
 Sending the presentation materials ahead is in itself a good idea anyway.

 - Set clear objectives regarding what will be accomplished in the session and communicate them to participants.